-If there are cosmetic dental flaws affecting your front teeth, you may be searching for ways to improve your smile.
+If cosmetic dental flaws affect your front teeth, you may be searching for ways to improve your smile.

-Porcelain veneers are thin shells of high-quality ceramic that mask cosmetic flaws in as little as two dental appointments.
+Porcelain veneers are thin shells of high-quality ceramic that mask cosmetic flaws in as few as two dental appointments.

-Learn more about how Dr. John Goodman can enhance your smile with porcelain veneers at our Kansas City, MO, practice...
+Learn more about how Dr. John Goodman can enhance your smile with veneers at our Kansas City, MO, practice.

 Read What Our Patients Have to Say